Skip to main content

 Year 1

-• Introduction to Footwear and Accessories (20 credits)
+Introduction to Cordwainers Footwear and Accessories (20 credits)

 Year 2

-This unit will deepen your understanding of the historical, cultural, social, political and economic contexts that affect and inform the production and consumption of fashion.
-You will choose a Research Project to participate in, providing you with an in-depth exploration of a themed issue or concept related to your field of practice.
+This unit deepens your understanding of the historical, cultural, social, political and economic contexts that shape fashion.
+Through a themed Research Project, you develop research, writing and critical thinking in relation to an issue connected to your field of practice.

 Year 3